 4. It Needs to be Remodeled or Retrofitted

 You want to be a good citizen and retrofit your pool with compliant drain covers and up-to-date equipment, but the cost of these components, plus keeping abreast of new codes, is more than you ever wanted to undertake.

-Check with local real estate agents to see if pools in any condition really help actually hinder the resale value of a homeContinue to 7 of 11 below.
+Check with local real estate agents and listings to see if pools in any condition really help or actually hinder the resale value of a home.

 If your home has a fairly small backyard and the pool takes up a great deal of it—as in fence-to-fence pool—then it might be a good idea to raze the pool, especially if you plan on residing in the house for several more years.

 What could you put in place of your pool?
 A patch of lawn, a garden, a patio—the choice is up to you.

 Having a pool in the backyard can increase homeowners' insurance for some.